-All levels of prelicensure nursing education prepare graduates to demonstrate the Differentiated Essential Competencies of Graduates of Texas Nursing Programs Evidenced by Knowledge, Clinical Judgments, and

-Behaviors (DECs).
-The competencies for each education level are based upon the preparation in the program of study.

-The Texas BON licenses individuals who pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN7).
-Qualified graduates of Diploma and ADN programs typically receive a temporary permit to practice under direct supervision of a registered professional nurse for a 75-day period while awaiting testing and licensure.
+All levels of prelicensure nursing education prepare graduates to demonstrate the DECs and the competencies for each educational level are based upon the preparation in the program of study.
+Graduates of Diploma and Associate Degree nursing education programs who have qualified and completed all aspects of the application to take the NCLEX-RN® will receive authorization to practice under direct supervision of a registered professional nurse for up to 75 days while awaiting testing and licensure.

-The primary role of the entry-level graduate of a Diploma or ADN program is to provide direct nursing care to or coordinate care for a limited number of clients in various health care settings.
-Such clients may have complex multiple needs with predictable or unpredictable outcomes.

-With additional experience and continuing education, the Diploma or ADN graduate can increase the numbers of assigned clients, provide independent direct care, supervise health care of clients and their families, and receive certification in various specialty areas.
+The primary role of the entry-level graduate of a Diploma or ADN program is to provide direct nursing care to or coordinate care for a limited number of patients in various health care settings.
+Such patients may have complex multiple needs with predictable or unpredictable outcomes.
+With additional experience and continuing education, the Diploma or ADN graduate can increase the numbers of assigned patients, provide independent direct care, supervise health care of patients and their families, and receive certification in various specialty areas.
 Through articulation, graduates may continue their education to prepare for expanded roles.